Each of the checklists

 knowledge, for many mainland nations the situation is quite a bit

 messier.
-In a number of cases, a species will be included as
+In a number of cases a species will be included as

 an endemic because an inadequate search of the literature by the

 compiler failed to discover records from other countries.
-One

-Species of the World).
 A number of species may have

 been inadvertantly omitted from the list by the compiler not realizing

 that a name was being used in a different sense.
+Misidentifications in

 It is also important to remember how much is still unknown to science.